damiensgit/gobius/QUICKSTART.md

 **Important Note:** While Gobius runs on Windows, Linux, and macOS, this guide primarily assumes you are setting up the miner on a **Linux server**, preferably a recent Ubuntu release hosted by a cheap cloud provider (e.g., Vultr, Hetzner, etc.).

+**Disclaimer on Profit Calculation (Important):** As of the current version, the profit calculation logic within Gobius **does not yet factor in the task submission fee (`automine.fee`) or the task creation reward earned by the `automine.owner`**.
+Therefore, the profit values displayed by the miner (and used by the `solver.min_profit` setting) are **not fully representative of real-world profitability**.
+Users should **manually monitor their AIUS and ETH balances** and consider these external factors when assessing overall profitability.
+Do not rely solely on the miner's reported profit figures at this time.

 Running the miner on a server ensures it can operate 24/7.
 To keep Gobius running even after you disconnect your SSH session, you should run it inside a terminal multiplexer like `screen` or `tmux`.
 Here's a very basic guide:

 1.  **Connect to Your Server via SSH**: